0xStr0k1rch/trashPanda/README.md

 It searches for regexp strings specified within the script so be happy to change the preset to fit your needs!.
 The tooling is intended to be used by cybersecurity professionals.

-It's a simpler version https://github.com/SnaffCon/Snaffler which can be used on a non domain-joined PC
+It's a simpler version https://github.com/SnaffCon/Snaffler which can be used on a non domain-joined PC which Snaffler requires..

 **Installation Powershell**
 ```